kalle07/raw-txt-snippet-creator/README.md

 # raw-txt-snippet-creator
 Buzzword search with "AND" option within distance.
 Its like an embedder only with plain txt search!
-The maximum text found is never larger than the original text, as overlapping sections are merged!
+The maximum text found is never larger than the original text, as overlapping sections are merged!<br>
--> all is in character and percent
+-> all is in character and percent<br>
 -> keep in mind 5000characters ~1200token

 # Hints